 FREE LAW AND ETHICS WORKSHOP (for trainees)

 Trainees have pointed out that although they often studied and discussed ethical and legal issues as students, they do not get much opportunity to discuss again when these issues are brought into focus during clinical practice as doctors.
 In response to popular demand, we are running 4 sessions on law and ethics.
-Three of the sessions are aimed at trainees of all grades, and one is for consultant supervisors and educational faculty.

 The sessions will be run by Dr Daniel Sokol.
 He is a barrister specialising in medical law at 12 King’s Bench Walk Chambers, London, and a leading medical ethicist.
 He is a columnist for the British Medical Journal (‘Ethics Man’) and the author of 3 books on medical ethics and law.
 He has sat on various committees, including those of the Ministry of Defence, the Ministry of Justice, and the Royal College of Surgeons.
 He has conducted advisory work, training, conference moderation, and after-dinner speaking for leading companies and charities, and lectures in the UK and internationally on medical ethics and law.